We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - myristyl myristate

 - propylene glycol-2 (PPG-2) myristyl propionate

 - ethoxylated lanolins

-You know to look for moisturizers and makeup products that are “non-oily” and “noncomedogenic,” but government sources like the National Institutes of Health or the Food and Drug Administration don’t exactly provide a list of the best ones.
+You know to look for moisturizers and makeup products that are “non-oily” and “noncomedogenic,” but government sources like the National Institutes of Health (NIH) or the FDA don’t exactly provide a list of the best ones.